UiL-OTS-labs/jspsych-spr-mw/README.md

 ### SPR stimulus
 The boilerplate has support for 15 groups of words.
 Remember that a group can consist of a single word.
 Groups starting with a `#` in the stimulus list are added to the output.
-Each reaction time is in ms. If less then 15 groups are marked with a `#`, the remaining reactiontimes are put to -1 as an indication that no response has been given for that word; it makes sure to mark it as invalid.
+Each reaction time is in ms. If less than 15 groups are marked with a `#`, the remaining reactiontimes are set to -1 as an indication that no response has been given for that word; this marks it as invalid.
 The variables are listed as **rt1**, **rt2** **..** **rt15** in the output.
-The fixation cross that lures the eyes of the participant to the start of the sentence is also implemented using the same spr-moving-window plugin.
-With the single group/word '+'.
+The fixation cross that lures the eyes of the participant to the start of the sentence is also implemented using the same spr-moving-window plugin, with the single group/word '+'.
 All RTs for this trial will be set to -1.
-In addition to the RTs Three variables are added to the output:
+In addition to the RTsm three variables are added to the output:

 1. **id**
 2. **item_type**